soyvural/spring-data-dynamoDB/README.md

 ## Storage Deploy
 In this section we will deploy the storage by using Terraform.
-We proviosion a DynamoDB table with the following configuration:
+We provision a DynamoDB table with the following configuration:
 ```terraform
 resource "aws_dynamodb_table" "product" {
   name         = "product"